Voor de beste ervaring schakelt u JavaScript in en gebruikt u een moderne browser!

 • Part-time students follow the same programme as full-time students.
 However, you follow less courses per year and the course load of the programme will be 30 credits per year instead of the full-time course load of 60 credits per year.
 Part-time students complete the programme within six years.

-• As for full-time students there is a Binding Study Advice (BSA): in the first year it is required to obtain a minimum of 24 credits in order to re-enroll for the second year.
+• As for full-time students there is a Binding Study Advice (BSA): in the first year it is required to obtain a minimum of 24 credits in order to re-enrol for the second year.

 • The tuition fee for part-time students is lower than the fee for full-time students, for more information see tuition fees.